PixelNini/3dx-chat-profile-gift-enhancer/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for how to get involved.